ameerza123/NeetCode/README.md

-# NeetCode
+# NeetCode Python Solutions

-A repository designed to store my solutions and notes in reference to NeetCode's 150 problem set.
+A repository designed to store my solutions and notes in reference to the Python solutions for NeetCode's 150 problem set.